 “Old enough to render Jack speechless when you’re mean.”

 “I have to go back to Iowa.
 Jack wants me to stay.”

-“Please stay,” both Jules and Nina nagged like only kids can.
+“Please stay,” both Jules and Nina nag like only kids can.

-“And that’s what made Jack stop talking?”
-Mr. Stone realized.
+“And that’s what makes Jack stop talking?”
+Mr. Stone realizes.

 “He likes to get his way.
 Sometimes I have to be mean.
 Not because I want to.
 It’s about growing up and knowing things can’t always be perfect.”

 “So, Jack punishes you when he can’t get his way.”